 You are not alone in the transition.
 ODVA and your local veteran service office can help you navigate the various educational benefits, scholarships and programs you may qualify for.
 Most post-secondary institutions (over 80 percent) have a designated point-of-contact for veteran students, such as a veteran coordinator or even a Veteran Resource Center, who can help you adjust and make the most of your college experience.

 Explore below for more information about student veterans and the resources available to help you achieve your educational and vocational goals.
+You can also learn more about education benefits through ODVA by clicking here.

 Resources and Information